-I'm ever-taken by the understood mindset of the product manager, and find ways to incorporate disciplines of deep user empathy, data-driven decision making, and cross-disciplinary diplomacy into each media project.
+I'm ever-taken by the principles of product management, and find ways to incorporate disciplines of deep user empathy, data-driven decision making, and cross-disciplinary diplomacy into each media project.

 However, media often operates at a far faster clip than software.
 Things 'ship' within two to four weeks, which would only amount to two sprints.
 So optimally while projects require a more considered approach, others get right into the practicalities of quickly mapping user experience whilst content is in production.

-As exhibited in the Case Studies linked below, the value of advocating the user is central - whether engaging with millennials at retail, college-age guys grabbing a quick bite, or the treasure-hunting shopper who, despite one's best intentions, joyfully indulges in impulse buys at Costco.
+As exhibited in the Case Studies linked below, the value of advocating the shopper mindset is central - whether engaging with millennials at retail, college students grabbing a quick bite, or the treasure-hunter who, despite one's best intentions, joyfully indulges in impulse buys at Costco.

 Product and CX: Building a Place-Based TV Network

 UGC Content: The Courtesy Project